-The Dimboola Imaginarium is a whimsical gift shop housed in the former National Bank of Australasia Limited building.
-Constructed in 1909 in Renaissance-style architecture, the redbrick building has a bank manager’s residence and a garden with stables.
-The building has retained most of its original character and it was an emblem of the Wimmera’s agricultural prosperity.
+The Dimboola Imaginarium is a whimsical gift shop and accommodation housed in the former National Bank of Australasia Limited building.
+Constructed 1909 in Renaissance-style architecture, the redbrick building has a bank manager’s residence and a garden with stables.
+The building has retained most of its original character and was an emblem of the Wimmera’s agricultural prosperity.

 The bank closed its doors on 9 August 2002.
-The building is currently used as a private residence, but the cavernous bank chamber is a combined living room and shop that is filled with quirky and unique gifts from all over the world.
-Since November 2019 the Dimboola Imaginarium has used the building’s impressive architectural elements to create a delightful stage for experiencing wonder in shopping and travelling.
+The building is currently used as a private residence, but the cavernous bank chamber is a combined living room and a shop filled with quirky and unique gifts worldwide.
+Since November 2019, the Dimboola Imaginarium has used the building’s impressive architectural elements to create a delightful stage for experiencing wonder in shopping and travelling.
 You never know what you will find in Dimboola.